 We offer flu vaccines for all UVM students.
 Flu vaccines for faculty and staff are offered through Human Resources.
-This year flu vaccine clinics for students will be offered in conjunction with COVID-19 testing at the Davis Center.
-Flu vaccines are also available at Student Health Services when you are there for another appointment.
+Flu vaccines are available through both walk-in vaccination clinics and by appointment with Student Health Services.

 Influenza (flu) season season runs from October through March.
-This year getting vaccinated against the flu is more important than ever.
+In the midst of the COVID-19 pandemic getting vaccinated against the flu is more important than ever.

 Flu Clinic Information